VictorBalbo/FoodFacilities/README.md

 # Critique
 ## What could be added
 ### Log and Metrics System
+For a production grade application it would be a good idea to have a monitoring system that can show how the application is performing and present the logs from the application.
+One option for this is `Grafana` that has a complete stack with metric dashboards, traces and logs.

 ## What could be improved
 ### More precise distance calculation
+In this project I'm using a method of calculating the distance between two points that is based on a cartesian plane, witch means that elevation and earths curvature is not considered.
+For an application that will be used for the context of a city, this is not a big problem as the earth's curvature won't affect to much in the calculations.
+But for an application that would work in the context of a bigger area, it would be a good idea to change the calculation for considering the curvature of earth and the ground elevation.
 ### Cache Mechanism
+For an application that constantly requires data from an external provider is always a good idea to have some kind of cache mechanism, so a problem on the external source doesn't stop our application.
+In the context of this project, I used Entity Framework with an In Memory cache for the data, but other options could be considered depending on the kind and external provider.
+Other cache options are using a simpler memory cache from .net (removing the need for `Entity Framework`); or if the application needs to be horizontally scaled (running multiple instances) is it possible to use an external cache database, like a `Redis` Cache.